-Of course, in the end, I love working remotely, and these pros blow the cons out of the water:
+Of course, in the end these pros blow the cons out of the water:

 Live anywhere you want

-If you “suffer” from wanderlust like I do, then you’ll love the opportunity to be able to escape to anywhere you’d like for a week, a month, or more without having to sacrifice your holiday time or hours.
+If you “suffer” from wanderlust, then you’ll love the opportunity to be able to escape to anywhere you’d like for a week, a month, or more without having to sacrifice your holiday time or hours.

 Choose the working space that works for you

 Remote working usually conjures up the idea of being holed up at home in your PJs all day, but it doesn’t have to be.
 You can certainly work from home if that’s what works for you, but if you prefer getting out of the house there are lots of options, like cafés of libraries.
-If you prefer the order of an office (like I do), co-working spaces are just the ticket (we happen to love WCap and Talent Garden).
+If you prefer the order of an office, co-working spaces are just the ticket (we happen to love WCap, Talent Garden, and WeWork).